openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 - inclusion of algorithm identifiers and version-specific data (e.g., the v6 salt) in the hashed metadata; and
 - explicit algorithm tagging in signature packets;

-Together, these provide mitigation against cross-protocol or cross-algorithm confusion attacks even without a non-empty `ctx`.
+Together, these provide mitigation against cross-protocol or cross-algorithm confusion attacks even with an empty `ctx`.

 ## Key Combiner {#sec-key-combiner}